kaaproject/kaa-rfcs/0003-messaging-ipc/README.md

 This type of messaging is typically applied to communicate events that occurred and may require reaction from one or more subscribing services.
 Multiple service instances may subscribe to a broadcast event feed for receiving copies of messages.

+## Language

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ## Targeted messaging

 ### NATS subjects format
 In targeted messaging typically two subscription subject prefixes are used per service instance:

+#### Service instance-wide subjects
-- **Service instance-wide subjects** are common for all service instance replicas.
+These subjects are common for all service instance replicas.
 Depending on the load balancing strategy, service instance replicas may subscribe in a queue group.
-In such case the queue name should match the service instance identifier.
+In such case the queue name SHOULD match the service instance identifier.

   The subject format is: